How to Balance Your Macros for Optimal Health

 2. Use a Food Tracking App:

-- The applications MyFitnessPal and Cronometer provide users with accurate macro tracking abilities.
+- The applications MyFitnessPal and Cronometer shows users with accurate macro tracking abilities.

 3. Adjust Based on Activity Level: